National and local free-to-air TVs operate alongside extensive cable networks, which offer US and international networks.

 Radio is a key news source; there are hundreds of stations, most of them commercial.
 Spanish-owned Prisa Group is a major player.

 Two commercial groups own the bulk of print titles.

 The constitution guarantees press freedom and the media can criticise the government and cover sensitive topics.

-Chile respects free speech more than its neighbours, says Reporters Without Borders.
+Chile scores well in the annual press freedom ranking compiled by Reporters Without Borders.
 But the group worries about highly-concentrated media ownership.

 By 2017, 14 million Chileans were online (Internetlivestats.com), around 78% of the population.
 There are no restrictions on access.